AlexVrla/AlexVrla/README.md

 - (S)CSS and Figma for the design 👨‍🎨

-🏋️ Currently building a clone of twitter with Ruby on Rails, next up: improving my skills in Javascript and React.
+🏋️ Currently putting my Ruby on Rails skills into practice for Reporting21, next up: improving my skills in Javascript, code in React and NodeJS

-🧑‍💻 Some of my web projects are available at https://troopl.com/alexandrevrla

- 🔭 And here is my latest collaboration work: [MyBatchCooker](http://www.mybatchcooker.com/) (work in progress) 👷‍♂️